 Step 3 examines students’ ability to evaluate a patient’s medical history and physical exam information, order diagnostic tests, manage the patient, and select initial treatment.
 Passing Step 3 grants prospective physicians a license to practice medicine without supervision.

-Many U.S. medical students take after they are already residents, however IMGs may choose to take Step 3 before applying to a residency program, and often do so if their Step 1 and 2 scores are weaker to improve their chances.
+Many U.S. medical students take Step 3 after while they are residency.
+IMGs often choose to take Step 3 before applying for residency.
+This is often done to ofset low Step 1 and Step 2 scores.
 The Educational Commission for Foreign Medical Graduates (ECFMG) requires IMGs to complete only Steps 1 and 2 CS & CK to receive the ECFMG certification, showing their competence and proving their readiness for entry into a US Residency Program.

 Becoming a physician in the United States is a long, arduous process.
 However, resources and mentors exist to make the process more manageable.
 Completing an AMOpportunities observership or elective provides prospective physicians with the clinical experience necessary to develop important skills, make lifelong connections, and distinguish themselves from other students as they apply for residency and continue through their career.